neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 > Sure.

+# The Einsatzgruppen and the 'Holocaust by Bullets'

 Dan Stone:
 > I mean, I think what's important here is that the this this phase of, of the Holocaust, um, we're talking now about the the period immediately after the invasion of the Soviet Union.